Coronavirus (COVID-19)

 • The State of Indiana has received a direct distribution of Coronavirus Relief Funds (CRF) from the United States Treasury that may be used for the limited purposes set forth in section 601(a) of the Social Security Act, as added by section 5001 of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
 As recently announced by Governor Holcomb, $300,000,000 of these funds will be made available to reimburse certain expenses incurred by Indiana political subdivisions.
 The funds have been allocated to counties, cities and towns based upon population.

 • The Indiana Finance Authority (IFA) has been asked to develop a program to enable eligible (CARES Act) expenditures to quickly be reimbursed.
 Please go to the IFA web site https://www.in.gov/ifa/ for additional information as to eligible expenses, the amount allocated to each county and municipality, and to obtain the required documents needed for reimbursement.
-Questions may be submitted to [email protected].
+Questions may be submitted to COVID-19@ifa.in.gov.

 • On July 7, a new section of CRF IFA Website has list of who has submitted CEO Certificates, what entities have been reimbursed, and Total by the 6 Categories of Reimbursement.